Bonobo – Animal Magic

 There is magic in every beginning

 These days, it’s easy and maybe even already slightly past fashionable to think that Simon Green a.k.a.
-Bonobo is really special.
+Bonobo is a special one.
 Mostly because that’s the simple truth.
 He appeared on the scene right when the downtempo hype was building, quickly turning into one of its most prolific protagonists, and equally quickly rising way above a form of music that soon flattened out into arbitrariness and facelessness.

 Bonobos live in unique harmony, are much more relaxed and peaceful, male and female animals have equal rights — they’re a chilled out bunch.
 And harmony, euphony, and a pretty relaxed form of sophistication is what describes Simon Green’s debut album best.
 While most of what the downtempo era brought forth has lost whatever magic it might have had, “Animal Magic” still is an enjoyable album.

-There’s hardly anything to groan about, but the album does start with one of those moments as it opens with one of those “And now Ladies and Gentlemen…” intros – I’d bet one of my “Animal Magic” albums that Mr. Green would roll his eyes at this himself today.
-But at the turn of the millennium this was sort of what you did, and we don’t deduct too many points for a cheesy fifty second intro.
+There’s hardly anything to groan about, but the album does start with such a moment as it opens with one of those “And now Ladies and Gentlemen…” intros — I wouldn’t be surprised if Mr. Green secretly feels a slight cringe about it today.
+But at the turn of the millennium this was what you did, and we don’t deduct too many points for a slightly cheesy fifty second intro.

-Today, we know him as a pretty seasoned live artist touring with a formidable band and talented vocalists.
-But back in 2001, this was a studio project, and Simon Green’s advantage over all the other downtempo artists clearly was his great talent as a composer, musician and producer.
-His beats were still sort of hip hop inspired but clearly more intricate, he always had a great touch adding layers of instruments and arranging things to create his very own mood and aura, and he always created simple and catchy little melodies.
+Today, we know him as a seasoned live artist touring with a formidable band and talented vocalists.
+But back in 2001, this was a studio project, and Simon Green’s advantage over all the other downtempo artists was his great talent as a composer, musician and producer.
+His beats were still sort of hip hop inspired but much more intricate, he always had a great touch adding layers of instruments and arranging things to create his very own mood and aura, and he always came up with these simple and catchy little melodies.

 Not that there was any singing though.
 In the early days, vocals were little snippets that came from the sampler, more ornament than serious contribution.
 Interestingly, most of these elements were on the list of more or less all of the downtempo producers of the time, Green was just that much more talented and had that much more substance.

 You just find it hard not to love it.
-“Terrapin” is just completely lovely, and it comes across in such a shy and humble manner, you feel like you need to turn up the volume a little more to let it tell its lovely little tale.
-It’s a timid but warm little hug, and that’s hard to escape.
-You can’t not like it, really, just like “The Plug” with its classy bass theme, lovely e-piano and clever melody, complete with lavish strings towards the second half of the track.
+“Terrapin” is just completely lovely, and it comes across in such a shy and humble manner, you feel like you need to turn up the volume a little more to let it tell its delightful tale.
+It’s a timid but warm hug, and that’s hard to escape.
+You can’t not like it, just like “The Plug” with its classy bass theme, sweet e-piano and clever melody, complete with lavish strings towards the second half of the track.

 It’s an album full of good ideas, sometimes waltzing along as in “Shadowtricks”, sometimes gently rumbling through variations of Hip Hop as in “Gypsy” or “Sugar Rhyme”, and sometimes just floating high above downtempo cliches as in “Sleepy Seven”.
 On a different part of the musical map, Green is a master of the same trick Jason Swinscoe perfected with his Cinematic Orchestra, where everything passes through samplers and still sounds like the product of truly talented musicians.

 This is an album that doesn’t have a single weak moment after minute one.
-It’s civilized and dynamic, classy and curious, excellent entertainment and in its niche a class by itself.
-Even two decades later, we understand the magic of this beginning.
+It’s civilized and dynamic, classy and curious, nothing short of excellent entertainment.
+Even two decades later, the magic of this beginning is obvious.

 Release for review: